-- Drs.
-Christopher Hughes or William Musgrave determine the type of arthritis using diagnostic tests, like blood tests and X-rays.
+- Dr. William Musgrave determine the type of arthritis using diagnostic tests, like blood tests and X-rays.

 - Depending on the severity of your situation, your doctor creates a custom-made plan based on your symptoms, which joint has been affected and the degree of joint damage.

 There are conservative options available to patients, like:

 - Disease-specific medication

 - Counterirritants (topical creams)